Individual and Relationship Therapy.

 There’s no “right” reason to seek therapy.
 My clients come for many varied reasons including conflict, stress, anxiety, depression, low self-esteem, body image issues, disordered eating, addiction, compulsivity, issues around identity, anger, meaning-making, isolation, relationship challenges, life transitions, bereavement, trauma, and the effects of past trauma.

-I recognise the disproportionate challenges and barriers faced by minoritised ethnic and racialised people, migrants, refugees, disabled people, survivors of child sexual abuse, and people who are LGBTQ+ or otherwise marginalised in terms of their gender, sexual or relationship diversity.
+I recognise the disproportionate challenges and barriers faced by minoritised ethnic and racialised people, migrants, refugees, disabled people, those whose ways of being in the world are socioculturally misunderstood or pathologised, survivors of child sexual abuse, and people who are LGBTQ+ or otherwise marginalised in terms of their gender, sexual or relationship diversity.
 I actively welcome people from these groups into my practice.

 I reserve 10% of my schedule for people who are unwaged or have a low income: 5% at no charge, and 5% at a reduced fee of £20 for individuals and £35 for couples or multiple partners.
 If this applies to you, please ask about current availability.